ArkanTsabit123/Daily-Expense-Tracker/docs/README.md

 # Daily Expense Tracker

-A comprehensive Python application for tracking and analyzing daily expenses with data visualization and reporting capabilities.
+A useful Python application for tracking and analyzing daily expenses with data visualization and reporting capabilities.
 Built with modular architecture following professional software design patterns.

 ## Features